corinedwards/infotextures/README.md

 # infotextures
-Use texture to express significance.
+Use texture to express urgency.

 see demo:
 http://corinedwards.github.io/infotextures/